What is Growth Marketing?

 It is an analytically directed function within your organization that focuses on the data side of marketing more than on the creative aspects.
 It is constantly designing and conducting experiments to optimize and improve results in a targeted area.

-What is referred to as Pirate Metrics direct much of the activity delineated as growth marketing.
+What is referred to as Pirate Metrics directs much of the activity delineated as growth marketing.
 The term pirate comes from the acronym for these metrics: AAARRR.
 This stands for:

-Awareness: The brand building effort that conveys information about your brand to prospects and makes them aware of your solution to one or more of their pain points.
-Tactics include social media outreach, SEO optimization, and top of the funnel offers.
-Growth marketers might experiment with social media strategy to see what frequency of posts most effectively drives blog traffic or what kind of content gets the most engagement.
+Awareness: The brand-building effort that conveys information about your brand to prospects and makes them aware of your solution to one or more of their pain points.
+Tactics include social media outreach, SEO optimization, and top-of-the-funnel offers.
+Growth marketers might experiment with a social media strategy to see what frequency of posts most effectively drives blog traffic or what kind of content gets the most engagement.